jthmiller/shell-novice/_episodes/06-script.md

 - "Letting users decide what files to process is more flexible and more consistent with built-in Unix commands."
 ---

+I chose 'writing shell scripts' because it is often skipped but is important to set good habits that encourages reproducibility and reuse of code.

 We are finally ready to see what makes the shell such a powerful programming environment.
 We are going to take the commands we repeat frequently and save them in files so that we can re-run all those operations again later by typing a single command.

 For historical reasons,
 a bunch of commands saved in a file is usually called a **shell script**, but make no mistake: